Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Methodology

 To achieve feature disentanglement, we first process an input image $x_n$ through the initial layers of our network.
 Let $F^{(l)}(x_n) \in \mathbb{R}^{H_l \times W_l \times C_l}$ denote the feature map produced by the $l$-th layer, where $H_l$, $W_l$, and $C_l$ are the height, width, and number of channels\cite{asbehLearningLatentVariable2012}, respectively.
-For each filter $i \in \{1, \dots, C_l\}$, we compute its global average response over the spatial dimensions $(h, w)$ for a given input $x_n$:
+For each filter $u \in \{1, \dots, C_l\}$, we compute its global average response over the spatial dimensions $(h, w)$ for a given input $x_n$:

-this value, $\bar{z}_i(x_n)$, represents the overall activation of filter $i$ for the image $x_n$.
-To measure the functional similarity between any two filters, $i$ and $j$, we define a similarity metric, $s_{ij}^{(l)}$, based on the correlation of their global average responses across a batch of $N$ images.
+This value, $\bar{z}_u(x_n)$, represents the overall activation of filter $u$ for the image $x_n$.
+To measure the functional similarity between any two filters, $u$ and $v$, we define a similarity metric, $s_{uv}^{(l)}$, based on the correlation of their global average responses across a batch of $N$ images.
 This metric is implemented as a kernel function $\mathcal{K}(\cdot, \cdot)$:

-Here, $\rho_{ij}^{(l)} \in [-1, 1]$ is the Pearson correlation coefficient\cite{wangPearsonCorrelationCoefficient2013} between the activation vectors of filters $i$ and $j$ over the batch.
-We shift the coefficient by +1 to ensure the similarity score $s_{ij}^{(l)}$ is non-negative, ranging from 0 (perfectly anti-correlated) to 2 (perfectly correlated).
-The terms $\mu_i = \frac{1}{N}\sum^N_{n=1}\bar{z}_i(x_n)$ and $\sigma_{i}^2 = \frac{1}{N}\sum^N_{n=1}(\bar{z}_i(x_n)-\mu_i)^2$ represent the mean and variance of the global average response for filter $i$ across the batch.
+Here, $\rho_{uv}^{(l)} \in [-1, 1]$ is the Pearson correlation coefficient\cite{wangPearsonCorrelationCoefficient2013} between the activation vectors of filters $u$ and $v$ over the batch.
+We shift the coefficient by +1 to ensure the similarity score $s_{uv}^{(l)}$ is non-negative, ranging from 0 (perfectly anti-correlated) to 2 (perfectly correlated).
+The terms $\mu_u = \frac{1}{N}\sum^N_{n=1}\bar{z}_u(x_n)$ and $\sigma_{u}^2 = \frac{1}{N}\sum^N_{n=1}(\bar{z}_u(x_n)-\mu_u)^2$ represent the mean and variance of the global average response for filter $u$ across the batch.

-After getting the similarity, we need to certain the group decision cutting-edge.
-This step follows \cite{shenInterpretableCompositionalConvolutional2021} using spectral cluster\cite{siLearningANDORTemplates2013} to optimize the set of group $A$ from set of all filter $\Omega$ in Equation~\ref{al:iccnn loss} Based on these group assignments, we construct an intra-group mask $M^{intra}$ and an inter-group mask $M^{inter}$.
-The masks are defined by the indicator function $\mathbb{I}(\cdot)$, such that $M^{intra}_{i,j} = \mathbb{I}(z_i = z_j)$ for filters $i,j$ in the same group, and $M^{inter}_{i,j} = \mathbb{I}(z_i \neq z_j)$ for filters in different groups.
-Hence,we can easily calculate the inter and intra group similarity is as follow:
+After computing the similarity, the grouping threshold must be determined.
+This step follows \cite{shenInterpretableCompositionalConvolutional2021}, utilizing spectral clustering \cite{siLearningANDORTemplates2013} to optimize the partition of the set of filters $\Omega$ into groups $A$, as described in Equation~\ref{al:iccnn loss}.
+Based on these group assignments, we construct an intra-group mask $M^{intra}$ and an inter-group mask $M^{inter}$.
+The masks are defined by the indicator function $\mathbb{I}(\cdot)$, such that $M^{intra}_{u,v} = \mathbb{I}(z_u = z_v)$ for filters $u,v$ in the same group, and $M^{inter}_{u,v} = \mathbb{I}(z_u \neq z_v)$ for filters in different groups.
+Hence, we can easily calculate the inter and intra group similarity is as follows: